mackson10/tennis/README.md

 # tennis
-The tennis game, but you can shoot to decrease your opponent size.
+The tennis game, but you can shoot to decrease your opponent's size.

 Link to play:
 https://myjsgames.herokuapp.com/tennis